shubhamnishad97/ScanBarcode-QRcode/README.md

 I had completed the Udacity andriod course and decided to make my own app.

 Reasons to make the Scanner app :
-* The idea did not looked complex to implement.
+* The idea did not looked complex for a beginner to implement.
 * I already knew a barcode scanner library which was pretty popular.
 * All the similar apps on playstore had AD'S and I wanted a AD free version.
 * The UI of these apps was also old, not updated for a time now so a Material Design solution was needed.